coleenquadros/configuration/README.md

 IAM users to be used as service accounts can be entirely self-serviced via App-Interface.

-In order to add or update a service account, you need to add them to the `terraformResources` field.
+In order to add or update a service account, you need to add them to the `externalResources` field.

 - `provider`: must be `aws-iam-service-account`
-- `account`: must be one of the AWS account names we manage.
 - `identifier`: name of resource to create (or update)
 - `variables`: list of key-value pairs to use for templating of `user_policy`. these pairs will also be added to the output resource.
 - `policies`: list of AWS policies you wish to attach to the service account user.